Celebrity Big Brother (British TV series) series 23: Production

 In August 2022, ITV plc. announced that they were reviving Big Brother in 2023.
 However, it was not initially confirmed as to whether they were planning to revive Celebrity Big Brother alongside it.
 In October 2023, the twentieth civilian series launched on ITV2 presented by AJ Odudu and Will Best, and several reports of a revival of Celebrity Big Brother began circulating.
 In November 2023, during the fifth live eviction episode of the civilian series, it was announced that Celebrity Big Brother would return on ITV in 2024, presented by Odudu and Best.
 An ITV press release confirmed the decision to recommission the celebrity version was reached "following the success of the civilian series", and that "a star-studded celebrity edition would air on ITV1 and STV following year".
-Unlike the civilian series, which is broadcast on ITV2, the celebrity series will air exclusively on the main ITV network.
+Unlike the civilian series, which is broadcast on ITV2, the celebrity series aired exclusively on the main ITV network.
 The show's spin off series Celebrity Big Brother: Late & Live is planned to air on ITV2, with the Celebrity Big Brother: Live Stream airing daily on ITVX.

 Format

 Following the commissioning of the show, ITV confirmed that Celebrity Big Brother would see a "new cast of famous faces isolated from the outside world as they embark on the ultimate social experiment, taking up residence in the iconic Big Brother house" [...] and would take part in weekly nominations and tasks with cameras capturing their every move.
 The series began with a 90-minute launch show airing on ITV1.
-Unlike the prior civilian series, the launch will be live.
+Unlike the prior civilian series, the launch was live.

 The series began on 4 March 2024 and ran for 19 days, the shortest duration of a celebrity version since the third series in 2005, which was covered over 17 episodes, airing six nights a week from Sunday to Friday at 9pm.
 Six episodes of which are 90-minute shows, this includes the launch show, the live evictions which are set to air twice a week, and the final.
 Celebrity Big Brother: Late & Live follows at 10pm on ITV2.
 Following this, the Celebrity Big Brother: Live Stream covered live feed from the house "into the small hours every night" on ITVX, which aired seven nights a week from 11pm until 2am from Sunday from Friday, and from 9pm until 2am on Saturdays.
 The series concluded with a 90-minute finale episode.